MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 8. Select **Close**.

-You have successfully created a new team from the Teams desktop client, added the project team members, and you have made Joni Sherman a team owner.
+You have successfully created a new team from the Teams desktop client added the project team members, and you have made Joni Sherman a team owner.

 #### **Task 3 - Create a new team by using the web client**